Turtle (Turtle) Metrics

 How is Turtle performing compared to the broader crypto market?

-Over the past 7 days, Turtle has declined by 4.97%, underperforming the overall crypto market which posted a 0.53% gain.
-This indicates a temporary lag in Turtle's price action relative to the broader market momentum.
+Over the past 7 days, Turtle has gained 17.00%, outperforming the overall crypto market which posted a 0.54% decline.
+This indicates strong performance in Turtle's price action relative to the broader market momentum.

 Trends Market Overview